- What is Software as A Medical Device?

 And now, mobile applications have also seeped in and have become an important part of these highly demanded, technology-based medical and non-medical purposes.

-These Apps or Software which are a medical device on their own – Software as a Medical Device – have grown to become an inherent part of the users’ life.
-The application of SaMD are not just limited to diagnosis but have also made their place in the monitoring and treatment process.
+These apps or software are a medical device on their own, what we call Software as a Medical Device (SaMD) have grown to become an inherent part of the users’ life.
+The applications of SaMD are not just limited to diagnosis but have also made their place in the monitoring and treatment process.
 In fact it is SaMD that has led to the evolution of healthcare 1.0 to healthcare 3.0.

 Seeing the growing inclusion of SaMD in everyday healthcare, the international medical device regulators forum (IMDRF), of which the US FDA is a member, have described the concept and SaMD risk categories in detail for the medical app development industry to follow.
 FDA software as a medical device has developed and clarified risk-based policies for better requirements communication and aligned its regulatory approach with the evolving nature of digital devices.

-In this article, we are going to throw some light on what is SaMD, the regulations that it entails, and what mHealth app types and other types of medical software which are categorized as Software as a Medical Device.
+In this article, we are going to throw some light on SaMD, software as a medical device regulation, and mHealth app types and other types of medical software which are categorized as Software as a Medical Device.

 What is Software as A Medical Device?